 Amy's Wasted Time: Part five in the series.
 This time, mostly about all the various shippers.
 I had this idea ages and ages ago, as Amy is exactly the same as many of the rabid shippers on this site.
 Still, this stories strength, I think, lies in the fact that it not only shows off the bad, and unoriginal ideas, but also just how mad and crazy some of the more rabid fanboys and fangirls can be.

 High School Surveillance: Firstly I wish it was called something else.
 Surveillance is one of those words I fail at typing.
-Secondly, this entry actually one the High School story writing contest it was entered into.
+Secondly, this entry actually won the High School story writing contest it was entered into.
 I'm surprised as I really thought Qwisse's 'Sunday At School' was the much better story.
 As for the story I wrote, well it was essentially a story about becoming friends with someone you're supposed to be investigating.
 Simple enough, but with lots of subtle (and not so subtle) bits of satire at people who write Sonic High School stories.
 It wasn't especially as inventive, esp. not compared to Qwisse's entry, but I do like how it turned out, and how it helped flesh out Espio.